swisscom/docs-dop/content/plan/nodes.md

      __IMPORTANT__: Do not use this property for other cloud provider types than VSphere.

+ 18. __*tags*__ - a optional, VSphere-specific, property that instructs the VSphere provider to associate the given node with the listed tags

+     __IMPORTANT__: Do not use this property for other cloud provider types than VSphere.
+Requires minimum version 6.0.0 of VSphere.
+Raises an error if the tag does not exist.

 The example bellow shows a specification for a database backend and a web node:

     nodes: